 Make use of your ISA allowance of £20,000.
-Check your spouse or partner has maximised their ISA allowance to fully utilise the combined allowance of £40,000.
+Check your spouse or partner has maximised their ISA allowance to £20,000.
 Make contributions of up to £9,000 per child into Junior ISAs to help them get a head start.
-Those wishing to maximise pension savings should consider fully utilising their annual allowance.
-Unused allowances can be carried forward, but only from the three previous tax years.
+For those wishing to maximise their pension savings, they should consider fully utilising their annual allowance, which has increased this tax year to £60,000 per annum (or 100% of their salary).
+You can carry forward unused allowances from the three previous tax years, so it's worth checking right back to 2019/20.
 High-earners could take steps to bring their taxable income down by making pension contributions or charitable donations.
-These can help individuals: Bring their income to below the additional rate tax band, which starts at £150,000.
+These can help individuals: Bring their income to below the additional rate tax band, which starts at £125,140.
 Regain their Personal Allowance, which starts to be withdrawn for incomes over £100,000.
 Avoid losing the Child Benefit, which is gradually removed if one parent in the household earns more than £50,000.
-Take advantage of your annual Capital Gains Tax (CGT) exemption by realising gains of £12,300 in this tax year.
+Take advantage of your annual Capital Gains Tax (CGT) exemption by realising gains of £6,000 in this tax year.
 Use your IHT gifting exemption of £3,000 for this year.
 If you're thinking of making a large pension withdrawal, it could make sense to spread the withdrawal over two or more tax years to minimise your Income Tax liability.
-If you own a business and depending on your earnings, consider taking dividend income instead of salary to avoid National Insurance contributions (NICs).
-The first £2,000 of dividend income is tax-free.
+If you own a business and depending on your earnings, consider taking dividend income instead of salary to mitigate National Insurance contributions (NICs).
+The first £1,000 of dividend income is tax-free.
 Divert your company's pre-tax profits into a personal pension to reduce your company's liability to Corporation Tax, Income Tax (including on dividends) and NICs.
 Contributions will need to be paid before your company's financial year-end in order for the business to qualify for the deduction in that accounting period.
-In many cases, that deadline will be 31st March 2023.
+In many cases, that deadline will be 31st March 2024.
 Have any questions?
 Speak to your financial adviser who will be able to help.